KubaMichalczyk/kubamichalczyk.github.io/_posts/2020-07-04-Investigating-line-breaking-passes.md

 The bad news is that if you want near-perfect classification of line-breaking passes without manual intervention, you still need to use tracking data.

 **Acknowledgments**: I would like to thank Karun Singh, who read a draft version of this article and provided invaluable feedback.
 Moreover, thanks go to Ricardo Tavares, as well as the authors of Socceraction package, whose code was extended to prepare pitch visualisations and pre-process the data, respectively.
 The data used in the analysis was provided by the Belgian Pro League, captured by Stats Perform.

+### Appendix

+The challenging goal I had in mind when kicking off with this project was to measure how much more valuable a line-breaking pass really is compared to the one that is not.
+My initial attempt involved the methods of Explainable Artificial Intelligence (XAI).
+As it turned out, an indicator feature which tells the model if a pass was line-breaking or not wasn’t particularly important to the model.
+At first sight, it may be something that would question their value, but I think the reality is more complicated.
+For obvious reasons, this 'Is line-breaking?' feature is highly correlated with other features like vertical distance or pitch control features.
+Also, the way XGBoost works made the model prefer the continuous features (like pitch coordinates, pitch control values etc.) over categorical ones (including line-breaking pass indicator), which directly impacts their importance scores.
+Taking only categorical variables into account, 'Is line-breaking?' feature was second top behind a feature that indicated if an action was open-play or set-play.
+Another possible approach was to use Logistic Regression instead of XGBoost to model the probabilities, which is simpler to interpret and could deliver an exact formula for the incremental in probability between a line-breaking and standard pass.
+However, due to the correlation with other spatial features and the complexity of the task, the quality of such a model would certainly be impacted.
+As a result, I settled on a visual comparison with violin plots.